mlainez/sc55d/README.md

 # sc55d

+** Disclaimer **

+This project has been almost entirely written by Claude.
+It was meant as an exploration in order to increase the performance of Nuked-SC55 to allow it to run on ARM devices such as the rpi3 and rpi4.
+Be advised.
+Use at your own risk.
+Hallucinations may have happened.

 **Turn a Raspberry Pi into a Roland SC-55.**

 The Roland SC-55 was the desktop MIDI sound module that defined how 1990s game